jbx-protocol/juice-docs-v1/protocol/contracts/or-controllers/jbcontroller/properties/overflowallowanceof.md

   override overflowAllowanceOf;
 ```

+* `uint256` is the ID of the project to get allowances for.
+* `uint256` is the configuration for which the allowances are set.
+* `IJBTerminal` is the terminal the allowance is for.
 * The resulting view function can be accessed externally by anyone.
 * The resulting function overrides a function definition from the `IJBController` interface.